Bookclubbers without boundaries in Nelson, New Zealand

 ✔ “I was fully prepared to hate this book given its awful theme, however I was pleasantly surprised at how beautifully told this story really is.
 It’s very clever with Humbert being our unreliable narrator and Delorus or Lolita’s voice is effectively silenced – the reader needs to read between the lines to understand the true nature of their relationship which is wholly ambiguous.
 A must read.” – Jo

 ✔ “It was Sophia who introduced me to Lolita years ago so I have her to thank for this perturbing read!
 The thing with Lolita though, is that it is the disturbing nature of it which makes it so grotesquely spectacular.
-This is a book that totally messes with your mind – and it’s worth it.” – Rachel
+It’s hard to know whether to love it or hate it, but there is the feeling that your emotions are being toyed with, by Humbert Humbert or by the author, or perhaps both.
+This is a book that messes with your mind – and that’s why it’s worth it.” – Rachel

 —–